joshcoast/joshcoast-wp-content/plugins/code-block-pro/readme.txt

 5. ANSI support for rendering control sequences

 == Changelog ==

+= 1.20.0 - 2023-06-25 =
+- Feature: Added the following languages: Ledger (Beancount), Cypher (cql), Glimmer js/ts, JSONL, Narrat (nar), Nextflow (nf), Vyper (vy)
+- Fix: Fixes an issue in the editor where some languages output an empty span tag that breaks the line number flow.

+= 1.19.0 - 2023-06-18 =
+- Feature: Add Fantasque Sans Mono (https://github.com/belluzj/fantasque-sans)
+- Feature: Add Comic Mono font (https://github.com/dtinth/comic-mono-font)
+- Tweak: Default to Jetbrains Mono font
+- Tweak: Rename the "Styling" panel to "Font Styling"
+- Tweak: Remove line highlights on hover when blurred
+- Tweak: Add minor adjustments for fonts to normalize line heights
+- Fix: Block will be auto-focused on insert - WP6.2 regression
+- Fix: Line highlight hover width was not rendering correctly
+- Fix: Line highlighter will find the longest line to use as the highlighter width

 = 1.18.0 - 2023-05-29 =
 - Feature: Adds option to output html entities